kiboschool/course-data-structures-and-algorithms/src/lessons/week-01/practice.md

 4. The photographer also learns that her Internet uplink speed is 512 Kbps.
 Approximately how long would it take for her to upload 10 photos to her cloud storage account?

-5. After reading the documentation of her editing software, the photographer finds that the software can comfortably accomodate 0.25 GiB of photo data in main memory at a time, and doesn't need to take into account the metadata associated with the photos.
+5. After reading the documentation of her editing software, the photographer finds that the software can comfortably accommodate 0.25 GiB of photo data in main memory at a time, and doesn't need to take into account the metadata associated with the photos.
 Approximately how many photos can she edit simultaneously?

-Watch the video below to see the full solution.
+Open the spoiler below to see the full solution.

-Make sure you give yourself enough time to solve the practice without watching the video.
+Make sure you give yourself enough time to solve the practice without looking at the solution.
 It is really important for your learning.

-<details><summary>Solution Video</summary>

-> VIDEO.
-Solution video.
+<details><summary>Solution</summary>

+1. Since the application being used in this problem is storage, it’s probably better to assume that the units are in terms of base 2.
+In other words, we could say that 1 KB = 1024 B, etc. However, since we’re just looking for rough numbers, we can use the base 10 system, i.e. 1 KB = 1000 B.

+If that’s the case, then 250 KB of metadata is equivalent to .25 MB.
+Let’s add that to the size of the photo itself to get 2.75 MB of data overall for each picture.

+If the photographer has 10,500 photos, that’s 10,500 * 2.75 MB = 28,875 MB = 28.875 GB of data.
+Therefore, she has used less than 29% of the available space on her cloud storage account.

+2. Since her photo collection would only take up 28.875 GB of storage, she would be able to store 100% of it with more than 10 GB of storage space left over.

+3. To download all 10,500 photos, it would take 10,500 * 2000 ms = 21000000 ms = 21000 seconds = 350 minutes.

+4. Let’s convert the Internet uplink speed to MBps so that we have units that can be directly calculated with a 2.75 MB photo.
+512 Kbps = 64 KBps (since there are 8 bits in a byte).
+We then have 64 KBps = .064 MBps.
+Therefore, .064 MBps * 2.75 MB means that every photo can be uploaded in .176 seconds.
+To upload 10 photos would therefore take 1.76 seconds.

+5. Since this problem specifically mentions GiB, let’s use base 2 units and assume that each photo is really 2.5 MiB.
+We don’t need to include the metadata.
+0.25 GiB = 250 MiB, so the editing software can hold 250 MiB / 2.5 MiB = 100 photos at a time.

 </details>